haomaoshengaaa/hello/README.md

-# hello
+# Notes

-my attempt to create a repository this is a try to edit the new branch
+Some notes in my work